okitec/libmangler/SPEC.md

 *Beschreibung*

 Erzeugt ein neues Buch, das diese ISBN hat.
-Weitere Informationen werden, falls möglich, aus dem Internet gefetcht.

 #### `a` - add copy of a book